nadinejuraschek/First-Project/README.md

 * mongoDB

 ### Further Development Goals
+* back button on add entry page
+* back to top button
 * display mood states of all entries in a graph
 * fix discover section:
     * styling should match